Home > Management > Management and leadership > Appreciative inquiry: change through the analysis of the positive

 Share this page :

-If there is one skill that has proven essential in recent months, it is the ability to adapt.
-More or less suddenly, companies have had to develop new ways of working, learning to evolve in an environment that is itself evolving.
+If there is one skill that has proved indispensable in recent months, it is the ability to adapt.
+More or less suddenly, companies have had to develop new ways of working, and learn to evolve in an environment that is itself changing.
 There is a method that makes it easier to adapt to change: appreciative inquiry.
-Julie Rommelaere, human resources consultant and global health coach, explains to us how it works.
+Julie Rommelaere, human resources consultant and global health coach, explains how it works.

 Appreciative inquiry - ORSYS